ggonnella/gfapy/manual/introduction.md

-# gfapy
+# Gfapy

-gfapy is a python library for working with GFA files.
+Gfapy is a Python 3 library for working with GFA files.
 It allows to parse, validate, edit and write GFA files.

 This manual explains how to access the information in GFA files using the